Countries

 Pashto vs Dzongkha Difficulty

 The Pashto vs Dzongkha difficulty level basically depends on the number of Pashto Alphabets and Dzongkha Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Pashto and Dzongkha are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Pashto and Dzongkha, which language is harder to learn?
-Time required to learn Pashto is 44 weeks while to learn Dzongkha time required is Not Available.
+Time required to learn Pashto is 44 weeks while to learn Dzongkha time required is 38 weeks.